 Lake County Mosquito Control

-MOSQUITO CONTROL SPRAYING HAS NOT YET STARTED FOR THE 2017 SEASON
+MOSQUITO CONTROL SPRAYING 2017 SEASON

 The Lake County General Health District sprays most of the municipalities in Lake County that are densely populated.
 Spraying is done in the county to reduce the risk of mosquito borne diseases and to provide for a more comfortable summer environment.
 Since mosquitoes infected with both La Crosse and St. Louis Encephalitis Virus, and human cases with this disease have, in the past, been identified in the Health District, mosquitoes can be considered a “public health nuisance.
 The public health significance of mosquitoes has been amplified by the resent spread of the West Nile Virus.”